Bumble shares slide after weak forecast signals slow dating app turnaround

 "There's clearly more work to be done on the turnaround and we see visibility limited as management did not provide full-year guidance for the first time," Citi analyst Ygal Arounian said.

-The company is set to lose more than $142 million in market value, if premarket losses hold.
+The company is set to lose around $240 million in market value, if losses hold.
 As of last close, Bumble's valuation stood at $876.3 million compared with Tinder-parent Match Group's $8.85 billion.

+"Tinder and Bumble teams are both focusing on recalibrating their apps to be better in tune with the preferences of generation Z. Younger users have somewhat soured on dating apps in many cases," said M Science analyst Chandler Willison.

 Bumble said it would discontinue its Fruitz and Official dating apps by the first half of this year.